bustle/ember-restless/README.md

 ### Deleting records

-The Adapter will delete the record remotely, then destroy the object when complete:
+The Adapter will delete the record from the data store, then destroy the object when complete:
 ``` javascript
 post.deleteRecord();
 ```